Re-assignment Surgery (SRS), or more accurately Gender Confirmation Surgery (GCS), for male-to-female transsexual women is well

 Orchiectomy can be performed as an outpatient procedure under local anaesthesia, or under general anaesthesia with an overnight stay in hospital.

-Reasons that lead transsexual women to request a bilateral Orchiectomy include: a wish to be free of their testes; a desire to prevent further physical masculinisation; concern about liver damage due to prolonged use of anti-androgens; avoidance of testicular discomfort when wearing tight under-wear/swimwear; as a step towards eventual gender reassignment; and due to an inability to proceed with SRS within a reasonable period of time for some reason.
+Reasons that may lead a transsexual women to request a bilateral Orchiectomy include: eliminating male sexual urges; a desire to prevent further physical masculinisation; concern about liver damage due to prolonged use of anti-androgens; avoidance of testicular discomfort when wearing tight under-wear/swimwear; an inability to proceed with SRS for some reason.

-Orchiectomy is particularly valuable for transsexual women who find they are intolerant to Cyproterone Acetate, who unpleasant side effects can include: weight gain, fatigue, alteration of sleep patterns, mood swings, headaches, depression, hot and cold sweats, and intolerance to alcohol (particularly red wine).
+Orchiectomy is particularly valuable for transsexual women who find they are intolerant to Cyproterone Acetate, whose unpleasant side effects can include: weight gain, fatigue, alteration of sleep patterns, mood swings, headaches, depression, hot and cold sweats, and intolerance to alcohol (particularly red wine on my experience!).

 It should be noted that overall there may be a change in temperament with docility, sluggishness and lethargy, as well as reduced energy, weight gain, and after several years reduced face and body hair.